uheinema/Building-processing-libs-with-APDE/README.md

 ## Prereqisites

+> Warning!
+All this applies to APDE `0.51` only, `0.52 pre1` will not work!
+That's why it is pre1...

+Set up APDE to
+1. Build on internal storage - OFF
+2. Keep build folder - ON

 Let's asume we are not creating a lib from scratch, but already have a sketch containing some useful classes.

  Just as examples for the follwing step I have prepared LIB_start.pde.